apify/apify-cli/README.md

   Manages secret values for Actor environment variables.

   Example:
-  $ apify secrets:add mySecret TopSecretValue123
+  $ apify secrets add mySecret TopSecretValue123

   Now the "mySecret" value can be used in an environment variable defined in ".actor/actor.json" file by adding the "@"
   prefix: